Codecademy/docs/content/markdown/concepts/headings/headings.md

 ---
 Title: 'Headings'
-Description: 'There are 6 heading elements in markdown.
-They are made with #, with 1 being the largest sized heading and 6 being the smallest.
-These are great for labeling different sections in a website.'
+Description: 'Headings are markdown elements used for displaying titles, subtitles, or different sections in a website.
+There are six headings in total.
+They are made with a hash symbol, #, with 1 being the largest and 6 being the smallest.'
 Subjects:
   - 'Developer Tools'
   - 'Web Development'